M2 Physics, Engineering and Chemistry for Biology

 CM:

 Lab Work 5.
 Quantum chemistry using Gaussian 6.
 Modelling structure From sequence to structure using machine learning; evaluating quality and limitations of models; using molecular viewers to study biomolecular structure and interactions and gain physical insight into the biological phenomena 7.
-Modelling dynamics From static structure to trajectory in physiological conditions; extracting useful information from the trajectory to evaluate simulation quality, compare with experiment and shed light on molecular mechanisms Objectifs d'apprentissage
+Modelling dynamics From static structure to trajectory in physiological conditions; extracting useful information from the trajectory to evaluate simulation quality, compare with experiment and shed light on molecular mechanisms Learning objectives

 Biomolecules adopt a dynamic ensemble of conformations to perform a multitude of cellular functions.
 In only a few years, structural biology, the study of the 3D structure or shape of proteins and other biomolecules, has been transformed by breakthroughs from machine learning algorithms.
 Despite all this progress, there are still many active and open challenges for the field, at the interface of Physics, Biology and Mathematics.
-This course will present recent advances and future perspectives, focusing on the complementarity of physical and statistical approaches Bibliographie
+This course will present recent advances and future perspectives, focusing on the complementarity of physical and statistical approaches Bibliography

 Evaluation Continue Intégrale